janexner/site-infrastructure-tests/README.md

 Causes the framework to test whether there is a data layer element with the name given.

-Example: `there is a data layer element called "digitalData.page.pageInfo.pageName`
+Example: `there is a data layer element called "digitalData.page.pageInfo.pageName"`

 #### `the "<name>" data layer element is "<value>"`